 Hassan Tower in Rabat

-The Hassan Tower was once supposed to be the minaret of the largest mosque in Morocco.
+If you are out sightseeing in Rabat, don’t miss out on the Hassan Tower.
+It was once supposed to be the minaret of the largest mosque in Morocco.
 Commissioned by Youssef al Mansour in 1192, construction stopped after his death.
 The plan was for the muezzin to ride up on horseback inside the tower to call out for prayers.

 In the square in front of the mosque, you can see the pillar bases that would have supported the great hall of the mosque.